 During the last few years, we’ve used different creative elements to present the Resurrection story.
 I’ve heard requests for free Easter play scripts or Stations of the Cross ideas.
 So I wanted to share these resources with you.
 I hope and pray they’ll help your children’s ministry and outreach!

-Free Easter Play Scripts For Youth
+3 Free Easter Play Scripts For Kids

-Easter Monologues/Stations of the Cross Scripts
+1. Easter Monologues/Stations of the Cross Scripts

-Large Group Easter Drama
+2. Large-Group Easter Drama

-The scripts use small groups of performers who had minimal lines, so it was easier to use high school students or older kids for the parts.
-The scripts also use a Narrator, which helps to give the kids context to each scene.
+The scripts use small groups of performers who have minimal lines.
+So it’s easier to use high school students or older kids for the parts.
+The scripts also use a narrator, which adds context to each scene.